Key West, Florida

 The drive from Key Largo south through the Florida Keys to Key West is about 100 miles.
-Highway 1 hops across the islands through the Everglades, it is a drive best taken without deadlines.
+Highway 1 hops across the islands and through the Everglades.
+It is a drive best taken without deadlines.

 When you arrive, you are at the southern most point in the USA, 90 miles from Cuba.

-Ernest Hemmingway arrived in 1928 with his second wife, Pauline Pfeiffer.
+Ernest Hemmingway went to live there in 1928 with his second wife, Pauline Pfeiffer.
 Although Hemmingway wrote parts of novels while there, his only novel set in the USA, To Have and Have Not, was written after he left Key West.
 In the film of the book, it’s the one were ‘Slim’, says to Harry “You know how to whistle, don’t you?
 You just put your lips together and blow.”

 Williams and Hemingway met only once, in the La Floridita, Hemingway’s favourite bar in Cuba.
 Although very different people, it is reported that they found common ground in their health concerns; Williams talking about liver problems, and Hemingway about plane crash injuries.